Witness the views of the Annapurna, Nilgiri, and Dhaulagiri ranges

 Spring is the second-best time to hike the Annapurna Circuit trail, and here is the reason why:

-Note: Spring is perfect for those looking to enjoy nature as well as the mountains.
+Note: Spring is perfect for those looking to enjoy nature and the mountains.
 Early March is not so busy.
-From April, you can expect crowds in Annapurna trekking trails.
+From April, you can expect crowds in the Annapurna trekking trails.

 Winter (December to February) – Cold but Quiet